dlibby-/highlight/explainer.md

 ## Invalidation

 Ranges are live ranges - DOM changes within one of the Range objects will result in the new contents being highlighted.
 Changes to the boundary points of Ranges in the HighlightsMap will result in the user-agent invalidating the view and repainting the changed highlights appropriately.
-If there are DOM/CSS changes that result in a different cascaded highlight map for a given element, and there exists one or more Range objects in the highlights map for the cascaded group names, the layout representation of that element should be notified that the painting of the element might have changed.
+If there are DOM/CSS changes that result in a different cascaded highlight map for a given element, and there exists one or more Range objects in the highlights map for the cascaded identifiers, the layout representation of that element should be notified that the painting of the element might have changed.
 Ranges that are positioned inside of documents that are not in the view are ignored.
-The HighlightMap is per-document &mdash; therefore, Ranges that are positioned inside of a different document than the HighlightMap it is a part of are ignored for rendering.
+The HighlightsMap is per-document &mdash; therefore, Ranges that are positioned inside of a different document than the HighlightsMap it is a part of are ignored for rendering.

 ## Removal of highlights